Learn how a balance transfer can affect your credit rating and what you can do to ensure it has a positive impact on your credit score.

 - Now you transfer that $500 balance to another card with a $2,000 credit limit, which brings your credit utilization rate down to 25% (500 divided by 2,000).

-However, if your new balance transfer credit card has a maximum limit of, for example, $2,000, and you transfer $2,000 worth of debt onto it, your credit utilization rate on your new card is now 100%.
+However, a new balance transfer credit card with a maximum limit of $2,000 and a transfer of $2,000 worth of debt onto it would bring your credit utilization rate on your new card up to 100%.

 As a rule of thumb, creditors like to see a credit utilization rate of 30% or less — you can see how you’ll need to consider both of your credit utilization situations — on your old card and your new card — to understand how it affects your score.